louischua/osllm/docs/hf_training_guide.md

 ## 🌟 Overview

-This guide explains how to train the OpenLLM model on Hugging Face Hub's training infrastructure.
-This allows you to leverage HF Hub's compute resources and training features without needing local GPU hardware.
+This guide explains how to train the OpenLLM model locally and integrate with Hugging Face Hub for model distribution and versioning.
+This approach leverages HF Hub's model hosting capabilities while using your preferred compute resources.

 ## 🎯 Training Objective